antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 The goal of .NET Standard was to unify the feature set of the base class library (BCL), so that you can write a single library that can run everywhere.
-And this has served us really well: .NET Standard by over 77% of the top 1000 packages.
+And this has served us well: .NET Standard is used by over 77% of the top 1000 packages.
 And if we look at all packages that have been updated in the last 6 months, the adoption is at 58%.